samsquire/additive-guis/README.md

 ```

 * **Each rule is relative to every other rule simultaneously**
-* Predicates that are three words long create two widgets.
+* Predicates are currently three words long.
+These are are subject predicate object.
+A widget is created by mentioning it and defined further in the `widgets` key below.
 * The rules together produce an emergent layout together.

 Here's a list of predicates implemented so far: